Volkswagen Type 2 (T3)

-It was larger, heavier, and more angular in its styling than its predecessor, the T2 but shared the same rear-engine, cab-over design.
+It was larger, heavier, and more angular in its styling than its T2 predecessor, but shared the same rear-engine, cab-over design.
 It was produced in a rear wheel drive version as well as a 4WD version marketed as "Syncro."

 The T3 was manufactured in Hannover, Germany from 1979 until 1991.
-Production of the Syncro (mostly for official use, like postal service or German army) continued until 1992 at Puch in Graz, Austria, where all 4WDs were built.
-A limited number of 2WD models were also produced at the Graz factory after German production had come to an end.
+Production of the Syncro continued until 1992 at Puch in Graz, Austria, where all 4WDs were built.
+A limited number of 2WD models were also produced at the Graz factory after German production had ended.
 South African production of the T3 continued, for that market only, until 2002.

 The T3 was the final generation of rear-engined Volkswagens.

 History

-Following the Type 2 T2, the Type 2 T3 initially featured air-cooled engines; later years had water-cooled engines.
-Versions produced in South Africa from 1990 until 2002 featured an Audi five-cylinder engine.
+While the T3 initially featured air-cooled engines, later years had water-cooled engines in both boxer and inline configurations.

 Volkswagen marketed the Westfalia camper variant throughout the T3 production, with features including a raised roof (either pop-up or fixed), refrigerator, sink, and stove.